BradHutchings/Mmojo-Server-v2/instructions/llama-server/501-Prepare-to-Build.md

 ---
 ### Clone Repos
-Clone llama.cpp repo and repos upon which it depends into a `$LLAMA_CPP_BUILD_DIR` directory.
+Clone llama.cpp repo and repos upon which it depends into a `$LLAMA_SERVER_BUILD_DIR` directory.

-This script clones the llama.cpp repo and repos upon which it depends into the `$LLAMA_CPP_BUILD_DIR` directory:
+This script clones the llama.cpp repo and repos upon which it depends into the `$LLAMA_SERVER_BUILD_DIR` directory:
 - View the script: <a href="../../scripts/501-Clone-Repos.sh" target="_blank">501-Clone-Repos.sh</a>.
   - *On Github, you may need to right-click and choose "Open link in new tab" to open the "View script" links in a new tab.*
     <br/>